 Our boat licence customer support team is out and about on our canals and rivers, constantly working to make sure all the boaters on our waterways have the right, up to date licences.

 Our main tool is the power for the Trust to “Section 8” unlicensed boats.
-This relates to power given in the British Waterways Act 1983 (and transferred to the Canal & River Trust) and allows us to remove boats from the waterway if they are there without our permission or persistently in breach of our licence terms and conditions – including not having a licence.
+This relates to power given in the British Waterways Act 1983 (and transferred to the Canal & River Trust).
+It allows us to remove boats from the waterway if they are there without our permission or persistently in breach of our licence terms and conditions – including not having a licence.

 If a boat is also someone’s home, before exercising these powers we take the added precaution of getting a court order to remove the boat from the waterway.

-Many boaters have got into the habit of contacting us on an ad hoc basis when they see boats that appear to be unlicensed.
+Many people contact us when they see boats that appear to be unlicensed.
 Please bear in mind that there can be many reasons why licences are not displayed, from simple forgetfulness to condensation causing them to fall off.

-Please note, we do not issue licences to our own workboats.
+We’ve also been asked why we do not issue licences for our own workboats.
 Don’t worry, it’s because we have a separate fleet management system makes sure all our boats comply with safety needs.

 Last date edited: 21 March 2019